Skip to content

 some_config = DFF.ENV('some_config')

-You can also directly copy the basic example code from the environment variable pop-up window to reduce keyboard input:
+You can also directly copy the basic example code in the environment variable prompt box to reduce keyboard input:

 env-variable-code-example.png

-For details on how to use environment variables in scripts, please refer to the documentation Script Development / Environment Variables DFF.ENV
+For specific details on how to use environment variables in scripts, refer to the Guide Script Development / Environment Variables DFF.ENV